-    If you wish to discuss this matter further, please contact Burtons Solicitors who specialise in Private Client Law and request a free consultation.
-Call 01892 824577
+If you wish to discuss this matter further, please contact our Private Client team and request a free consultation.
+Call today on 01892 824577.

 You can also see more information on LPAs at our dedicated service page: Lasting Power of Attorney